rink-turksma/IntunePrepTool/README.md

-Update: 02/12/2024
+Update: 04/12/2024

-The Winget version is currently out of date.
-It will be updated soon.
-In the meantime, please use the MSI installer available under the 'Releases' section to update
+The Winget version is up to date now.

 Created by Rink Turksma with Sapien Powershell Studio.